A Full Guide To MM2H Pass Requirements (Updated For 2026)

 - proof of valid health insurance

-Applications should be submitted to the One Stop Centre, MM2H / Immigration Department, and the renewal fee differs based on type of MM2H Pass as follows:
+Applications should be submitted to the One Stop Centre, MM2H / Immigration Department, and there is a government-set fee based on pass category:

 - Platinum: RM5,000